Stremio/stremio-addons/sip/p2p.md

 ## Add-on discovery

-Peer to peer add-on discovery can be implemented via IPFS / IPNS
+Peer to peer add-on discovery can be implemented via IPFS, using the routing (DHT).
+You would publish an add-on to the DHT, by publishing it's addonDescriptorSigned, which is a signed message of hash({ transportUrl, transportName, manifest })

 ## User identification / authentication